mykki92/CI_PP5_SOUNDCHECK/README.md

 ### Navigation Bar
 - Featured at the top of all pages
 - Two variants of the navbar:
-  - Signed in users will see links to Home, Feed, Checked, Add Post, Profile and Sign Out
+  - Signed in users will see links to Home, Feed, Checks, Add Post, Profile and Sign Out
   - Signed out users will see links to sign up or sign in
 - The nav bar is fully responsive and changes to a toggler (hamburger menu) on smaller size screens
 - User stories covered: 2, 3